If you are an income-seeking investor, don’t miss out on our dividend investing guide.

 REITs have a higher overall dividend yield compared with other asset classes, making them great candidates for generating a stream of growing passive income.

 The chart above shows that Singapore REITs have an average yield of 6.2%, significantly higher than the Straits Times Index’s yield of 3.6%.

 Investing in REITs also provides a vastly superior yield to other asset classes such as Singapore 10-year government bonds (1.3%) and a bank fixed deposit (0.3%).

 We hope that this quick summary on REITs and what makes them desirable investments has got you curious about this attractive asset class.

-In the next part of this series, we will talk about the various types of REITs in the stock market and the factors involved in choosing a good REIT.
+Check out Part 2 where we talk about the various types of REITs in the stock market and the factors involved in choosing a good REIT.